ekiraya/Deploying-azure-active-directory/README.md

 - Create a windows vm that will serve as our client.
 - Join the client vm to the domain

+<h2>Introduction to active directory</h2>
+<p>I think its best to beging this tutorial with a little explanation of what active directory is and how it works, this will make it much easier to understand the steps coming</p>
+<p>Active directory(AD) is in a nusthsell a database that contains objects like users, passwords, policies and other assets that a company may need.
+Domain controller (DC) is a server/computer that serves two propuses first it stored the AD and secondlly everytime a client needs to access any resources within the AD it authentificates it.
+Lastlly clients are computers that are joined to the domain that can acces its users and resources</p>
+<p>Even though this tutorial doesnt outline settings such as gpos or user configurations i think it is a good idea to showcase how this system would handle such requests, yeah</p>

 <h2>Create a resource group</h2>
-<p>To create any resource azure we need to first create a resource group where that reshource will be created</p>
+<p>To create anything in azure we need to first create a resource group where that resource will be created</p>
 <p>To do that we have to start by loging in to azure portal and then going to the resource group icon.
 We simply hover the icon with the coursor for a couple of seconds until the option "+ Create" appeares then, presse it to create a new resouce group.</p>
 <img src="https://i.imgur.com/DWG1v40.png" height="25%" width="25%"/>
 <p>We named the resource group "ADDC_Lab" and then just select the "Review + Create" option</p>